jon-tschida/Thoughtful/README.md

 - Added some conditional rendering for our error page
 - Added the ability for users to submit bug reports when they run into errors

+### Version 1.1.3

+- Added backlink to the homepage on the JS error page.